Florida LPN IV Therapy Certification

 • Earn a minimal score of 80% on the examination (one retake is permitted if score is below 80%).

-• Complete the attached clinical skills checklist under the supervision of a Florida Licensed Registered Nurse (RN).
-Please mail, email or fax the clinical skills checklist to AKH Inc, along with the post-test answer sheet.
+• Download the PDF proficiency skills checklist and complete the checklist under the supervision of a Florida Licensed Registered Nurse (RN).
 You must have access to a facility where a FL licensed RN can complete the skills checklist with you.
 We do not provide an RN or facility for you.

-• Upon successful completion of the course posttest and the proficiency skills checklist, 30 contact hours will be awarded.
+• Upon successful completion of the post-test and the skills checklist, 30 contact hours will be awarded.
+We will email you a certificate of completion and report your completion to CEBroker within 24 hours of receiving your materials.
 No partial credit can be earned.

 You have the following options for submitting your answer sheet and skills checklist: